spidasoftware/utility-structure-exchange-format/resources/v1/schema/README.md

 ###RPC Interfaces

 RPC interfaces are exposed at http://localhost:4560/ while SPIDACalc is running.
 They allow control over core operations of SPIDAcalc from another programming running locally via basic HTTP POST requests.
-There is an example script using these methods in examples/scripts/example_RPC_client.coffee.
+There is an example script using these methods in examples/scripts/example_RPC_library.coffee.

-####client_data.json
+####library_data.json

-Located at http://localhost:4560/clientData/<method name>.
-This interface provides basic querying methods for what client items are available in a client file.
+Located at http://localhost:4560/libraryData/<method name>.
+This interface provides basic querying methods for what library items are available in a library file.

 ####calc.json